Camilla Feibelman, camilla.feibelman@sierraclub.

 “We saw legislators innovate and find ways to pass historic legislation despite unprecedented obstacles.
 We also watched committee strangleholds block legislation critical for New Mexicans’ health and wellbeing.
 And yet, with the governor’s signature, our public lands will be safe from dangerous traps and poisons; communities around the Gila River will be able to embark on local conservation projects; our civil rights will be actionable; communities have access to creating their own renewable energy; and the path for a just transition to a sustainable economy is clearer.”

 SB84, Community Solar (Sens.
 Liz Stefanics and Linda López, Reps.
 Roybal Caballero and Andrea Romero).
 This legislation, years in the works, will make solar energy more affordable and accessible to all New Mexicans.
 It allows individuals, school districts, municipalities and tribal governments to subscribe to solar energy without having to install solar panels on site.
+Thanks to Chapter Executive Committee member Ken Hughes, who led our advocacy and worked with Vote Solar and Rep. Roybal Caballero to champion this legislation.

-On Wildlife and Wildlands:
+Wildlife and wildlands:

 SB32, Roxy’s Law (Sens.
 Gonzalez, McKenna, Reps.
 McQueen, Chandler): Roxy’s Law outlaws traps and poisons on public lands, with exemptions for Native religious and ceremonial practices and for health and human safety.
+See opposite page for our Wildlife chair’s article!

 Environmental Database (HB51, Rep. Chasey): This legislation creates a central database for environmental reports and statistics that is accessible to the public.